nedcut/final/docs/RESULTS.md

 > **How do Minimax and MCTS compare on Gardner MiniChess?**

-**Minimax with alpha-beta pruning decisively outperforms MCTS on Gardner MiniChess.** Under time-matched conditions, Minimax wins 96-98.5% of games.
+**Minimax with alpha-beta pruning decisively outperforms MCTS on Gardner MiniChess.** Under time-matched conditions with enforced per-move time limits (0.1s–2.0s), Minimax wins 97–99.5% of games.
 Even with 10× more computational resources, MCTS cannot achieve parity with a depth-3 Minimax search.

 The primary reason is **tactical precision**: Gardner MiniChess, with its small 5×5 board, is highly tactical.
 Games are often decided by forcing sequences (checks, captures, threats) that Minimax evaluates exhaustively while MCTS samples probabilistically and often misses.